Birthstones? Know What Your Birthstone MeansBy Gemone Diamonds

 What superior way to celebrate a birthday than with a birthstone?
 Usually found in the form of a ring or pendant, Birthstones are gemstones associated with different qualities that represent the month of birth in the Gregorian calendar.

-How these gemstones were associated with different months isn’t wholly clear but, like all traditions, they evolve over time.
+How these birthstones and gems were associated with different months isn’t wholly clear but, like all traditions, they evolve over time.
 Some believe birthstones come from Biblical times when a priest’s breastplate was adorned with twelve different colored gems.
-The 1st century AD Jewish historian Josephus is said to have believed there was a connection between the twelve stones in Aaron’s breastplate, connected to the twelve tribes of Israel, the twelve months of the year and the twelve signs of the zodiac.
+The 1st century AD Jewish historian Josephus is said to have believed there was a connection between birthstones and meanings, the twelve stones in Aaron’s breastplate, connected to the twelve tribes of Israel, the twelve months of the year and the twelve signs of the zodiac.

 As the tradition advanced, people wore a different gem each month as a sort of talisman, believing each stone held certain powers.
 And evenly, specific gemstones became attached to specific months.